 This post is sponsored by VISIT FLORIDA.

 The southwest coast of Florida is home to rivers, history, beaches, wildlife and some of the world’s most beautiful sunsets.
 Those are just a few of the fun things to do in Punta Gorda FL and the surrounding area.

 Head to the Beach

 Hey!
 You’re in Florida, home to some of the most beautiful beaches in the world.
 My favorite beach close to Punta Groda is Englewood Beach with it miles of soft sand, plenty of parking, gentle surf and (usually) small crowds.
 I’ve even done yoga on the beach there and, of course, the Sunday night drum circle — a not-to-be-missed Florida experience.
 (More on that in a minute.)

 Stump Pass Beach State Park is another great option if you want to walk along a secluded beach, fish and hunt for shells and sharks’ teeth.
 If you find a shell, be sure to leave it on one of the driftwood stumps and make a wish.

 My kayak adventures took me to Don Pedro Island State Park, one of the Florida islands accessible only by boat.
 There’s a mile of sandy beach, a large picnic pavilion, hiking trails and restroom facilities.
-It’s a great spot for swimming and snorkeling and beachcombing in search of shells and shark teeth.
+It’s a great spot for swimming and beachcombing in search of shells and shark teeth.